alyssaw90/event-site/README.md

 ##Getting Started

 This site uses a SQL database with Sequelize as its ORM.
 If you need to learn about Sequelize, they have [helpful documentation](http://docs.sequelizejs.com/en/latest/).
 It is currently set up to use SQL Server, but Sequelize will work with any SQL database.
-If you want to use SQL Server, then you don't need to make any changes, just run `npm install` then store your database name, user name and password in a .env file in the root directory.
+If you want to use SQL Server, then you don't need to make any changes, just run `npm install` then store your database name, user name and password in file named `.env` and store it in the in the root directory.
 If you want to use a different SQL you can find how to do that on [this page](http://docs.sequelizejs.com/en/latest/docs/getting-started/) in the Sequelize docs.
 A note on the Sequelize docs: In the Sequelize docs they declare Sequelize with `var Sequelize = require('sequelize');` and connect to their database with `var sequelize = new Sequelize('database', 'username', 'password');`, instead of this, I use `let Sql = require('sequelize');` and `let sql = new Sql('database', 'username', 'password');`, so I don't have to type as much.
 It makes no difference, but I want to avoid confusion for anyone comparing my code to the Sequelize docs.
 Note however that you have to use `var` or `let` using `const` with Sequelize will cause errors.

-Authentication is done with a local strategy as well as with OAuth from Azure Active Directory.
-To use OAuth and connect to your database you need to create a file called `.env` and save it to the root of your project.
-And enter the following:
+To use environment variables locally, create a file called `.env` and save it to the root of your project.
+Then add environment-specific variables on new lines with the following pattern `NAME=VALUE`. `process.env` will now have acccess to the keys and values defined in the `.env` file.
+The  Authentication is done with a local strategy as well as with OAuth from Azure Active Directory.
+You do not have to use the OAuth, but the site will not work properly without access to the database, so you must at least include your database connection information.
+To use OAuth and connect to your database And enter the following keys and values:

 ```
 DB_PASS=YourPassword